dennisdevio/milestone-project-1/README.md

 ### Design
 The website consists mainly of white color and a shade of yellow color to go with the name of "The Golden Pretzel".
 My idea was that the yellow color would draw users attention the most important parts of the page, that is why I have made the announcement bar, just below the pictures and the menu with the color yellow background aswell as the navigation bar and footer in the same color.
 The café's logo is a drawing of a pretzel to go with the theme, I feelt it was a cute and fun detail.
 The menu links at the top have a underline on hover, and the social media links at the bottom change color from grey to black on hover.
 The menus have their static underline respectively to draw the users attention to the menu.

-#### Fonts and Icons
-The fonts I chose were Courgette for the headings and Roboto for the paragraph text.
-I took the fonts from [Google Fonts](https://fonts.google.com/) and the icons I used for the social media links were taken from [Font Awesome](https://fontawesome.com/start).

-#### Images
-All images were taken from [Unsplash](unsplash.com/).
-I further compressed the images using [TinyPNG](https://tinypng.com/) to decrease load times and keep the performance of the website as smooth as possible.

 ## Features
 On entering the website there's an image carousel on display, showcasing images from the café.
 A hamburger-button menu displayed on smaller screens.